Quickback Docs

 1. Quickback Worker — Your compiled API with the Broadcaster DO class exported from the same worker.

-2. Broadcaster (Durable Object) — Manages WebSocket connections per organization.
-One instance per org.
+2. Broadcaster (Durable Object) — Manages WebSocket connections per subscription scope.
+One instance per scopeKey, organization, or user lane.

 3. Browser Clients — CMS, Account, Admin, and custom frontends connect via WebSocket on the same origin.